-We met with AMEO earlier.
-Today, we're heading to Nîmes and further afield with the Crocos du Monde association!
+Earlier, we met with AMEO.
+Today, we’re heading to Nîmes and even further afield with the Crocos du Monde association!

 In a nutshell, what is the Crocos du Monde association?

-Founded in 2007, Crocos du Monde is the student humanitarian association of the Faculty of Medicine in Nîmes.
-Its goal is to enable medical and midwifery students to get involved in humanitarian work, each at their own level, and to raise awareness of global disparities.
-The main objective is to organize an international solidarity project every year.
-Since the association was founded, the Crocos have already been to Morocco, Burkina Faso, and Togo last summer!
+Founded in 2007, “Crocos du monde” is the student humanitarian association of the Faculty of Medicine in Nîmes.
+Its goal is to enable medical and midwifery students to get involved in humanitarian work, each in their own way, and to raise awareness of global inequalities.
+The main objective is to organize an international solidarity project carried out each year.
+Since the association’s founding, the Crocos have already traveled to Morocco, Burkina Faso, and even Togo last summer!

-What activities do you carry out throughout the year?
-Can you tell us about them?
+What activities do you organize throughout the year?
+Could you tell us about them?

-During the year, we have two major activities: events to fund the international solidarity project and, since this year, the local project in Nîmes, which has enabled us to set up social initiatives across our city.
+Throughout the year, we hold two major events: fundraisers for our international solidarity project and, starting this year, our local project in Nîmes, which has enabled us to launch social initiatives throughout our city.

-At the same time, the Nîmes project is structured around several initiatives, most of which are carried out in partnership with the French Red Cross in the Gard department, particularly for outreach programs and visits to nursing homes.
+At the same time, the Nîmes project is structured around several initiatives, most of which are carried out in partnership with the French Red Cross in the Gard department, particularly for outreach patrols and visits to nursing homes.

-I have always been interested in humanitarian work, and this association has given me the opportunity to get involved through a range of local initiatives that combine our level of study with the limited time we can devote to charitable activities.
+I’ve always been interested in humanitarian work, and this organization has given me the opportunity to get involved through a variety of local initiatives that balance our academic commitments with the limited time we can devote to volunteer work.

-This allowed me to become aware of the different needs around me and take action, whether directly in Nîmes or by raising funds and preparing for the annual international solidarity trip.
+This allowed me to become aware of the various needs around me and take action to address them, whether directly in Nîmes or through fundraising and organizing the annual international solidarity trip.

-Why and how to join Crocos du Monde?
+Why and how do I join Crocos du Monde?

-Our association allows you to get involved in social, solidarity, and environmental initiatives.
-This enables you to invest yourself and act in accordance with your values.
-What's more, it ties in with your studies by developing social ties and contact with disadvantaged people.
+Our organization offers opportunities to get involved in social, community-oriented, and environmental initiatives.
+This allows you to make a meaningful contribution while staying true to your values.
+Additionally, it complements your studies by fostering social connections and engaging with underprivileged individuals.

-Membership is available in September, after the general meeting at the start of the academic year, and then throughout the year.
-Simply fill out a membership form and pay a €10 membership fee by check or cash, and you will officially become a member of Crocos du Monde.
+You can join in September, after the fall general meeting, and then at any time throughout the year.
+Simply fill out a membership form and pay a membership fee of 10 euros by check or cash, and you will officially become a member of Crocos du Monde.
 The association is open to all students at the University of Nîmes (PACES/PASS, medicine, midwifery).

 A few words about the 2020–2021 board?

-• First, the election of a select committee (BR) takes place.
-Following a period of online campaigning, the vote was held in early June.
-Due to the current health situation, we will hold the handover in person at the start of the new academic year.
+• First, an executive committee (EC) was elected.
+Following an online campaign period, the vote took place in early June.
+Due to the current health situation, the handover ceremony will be held in person at the start of the new school year.

-• Then, at the end of September, second-year members of the association (medicine or midwifery) will be able to apply for positions on the board.
-After a short campaign, the BR will select its board based on the number of candidates per position.
+• Then, in late September, second-year students (in medicine or midwifery) will be eligible to run for office.
+After a short campaign, the Student Council will select its executive board based on the number of candidates per position.

 In a nutshell, what is AMEO?

-What activities or actions do you implement throughout the year?
+What activities or initiatives do you organize throughout the year?

 Throughout the year, we organize various types of events:

-How do you join AMEO?
+How do I join AMEO?

 A few words about the 2020–2021 board?